Keeping our estates and communities clean and safe

 - Temporarily redeploying staff to focus on additional stringent hygiene measures, such as wiping down handrails, door handles and lift buttons with anti-bacterial sanitiser

-We are working closely with local authority partners to maintain the rubbish collection service; however, some local authorities are already struggling to provide their normal refuse service.
+We are working closely with local authority partners to maintain the rubbish collection service; however, some local authorities are struggling to provide their normal refuse service as staff are off due to illness and/or are self-isolating.
+Please report any missed collections via your local authority's website.

 How you can help